enbarberis/core2ELF64/README.md

 * Full RELRO binaries
 * Statically linked binaries without libc

-The steps to recover the binaries from the dump are the following:
+The steps to recover the binaries from the dump can be summarized as follow:

-1. Loop over all core dump's memory segments and search for the text segment, i.e. a memory region with Read and eXecute permissions for which the first 4 bytes correspond to the ELF magic numbers.
-In case of multiple segments that satisfy these requirements it is requested the user interaction to choose the correct one.
+1. Loop over all core dump's memory segments and search for a text segment, i.e. a memory region with Read and eXecute permissions for which the first 4 bytes correspond to the ELF magic numbers.
+In case of multiple segments that satisfy these requirements, it is requested the user interaction to choose the correct one.
 2. From the recovered text segment it is possible to recover the ELF program/segment header.
 From this it is possible to recover all executable segments.
 3. All the recovered segments are written to the output file.
-This is enough for statically linked program to work.
+This process is enough for statically linked program to work.
-4. To help static analysis, the sections that have a 1:1 match to the recovered segments are written in the final ELF.
+4. To help binary analysis, the sections that have a 1:1 match to the recovered segments are written in the recovered ELF.
 5. The recovered dynamic segment, if present, is analyzed to recover other sections.
 Thanks to these information it is possible to fix the GOT values so that they point to the correct place in the PLT.
-6. Finally the section header is written to the output ELF
+6. Finally, the section header is written to the recovered ELF

 In the following diagram a graphical summary is shown: